Google and Facebook have both been found in violation of the French Data Protection Act.

 “The restricted committee considered that this process affects the freedom of consent: since, on the internet, the user expects to be able to quickly consult a website; the fact that they cannot refuse the cookies as easily as they can accept them influences their choice in favour of consent.
 This constitutes an infringement of Article 82 of the French Data Protection Act.”

 The CNIL asserted that refusing cookies should be as easy as accepting them.
-To penalise non-compliance with French legislation, the authority’s restricted committee issued a €90 million fine against YouTube owner Google LLC and €60 million against Google Ireland Limited (or €150 million against Google in total), and €60 million against Facebook Ireland Limited.
+To penalize non-compliance with French legislation, the authority’s restricted committee issued a €90 million fine against YouTube owner Google LLC and €60 million against Google Ireland Limited (or €150 million against Google in total), and €60 million against Facebook Ireland Limited.

 Facebook Ireland is said to be the data controller of the Facebook service in the European region.
 Similarly, Google Ireland is described as the European head office of the Google group.